Slot-MLLM: Object-Centric Visual Tokenization for Multimodal LLM: Acknowledgment

-The image reconstruction experiments assess the effectiveness of Slot Q-Former in preserving visual details when converting images into discrete tokens, as shown in Table \ref{tab:tokenizer}.
-Performance is assessed by measuring semantic similarity to the original text input (CLIP-T \cite{radford2021learning}), perceptual similarity with human perception (DreamSIM \cite{fu2023dreamsim}, LPIPS \cite{zhang2018unreasonable}), and pixel-level fidelity (PSNR, SSIM \cite{1284395}) between reconstructed image and ground-truth image.
-Slot Q-Former is compared with other discrete tokenizers, SEED \cite{ge2023making} and LaViT \cite{jin2023unified}, since these visual tokenizers are trained independently of the LLM and employ diffusion-based decoders, closely aligning with the core design of Slot Q-Former.
+The image reconstruction experiments assess the effectiveness of SlotTok in preserving visual details when converting images into discrete tokens, as summarized in Table~\ref{tab:tokenizer}.
+Performance is evaluated through three primary dimensions: semantic similarity to the text description (CLIP-T \cite{radford2021learning}), perceptual similarity (DreamSIM \cite{fu2023dreamsim}, LPIPS \cite{zhang2018unreasonable}), and pixel-level fidelity (PSNR, SSIM \cite{1284395}) between the reconstructed image and the ground-truth image.
+We compare SlotTok with other widely-used visual tokenizers, including SEED \cite{ge2023making} and LaViT \cite{jin2023unified}, which are trained independently of the LLM and employ diffusion-based decoders.
+These models closely align with SlotTok's core design and allow for a fair comparison.
+We further measure rFID \cite{heusel2017gans} on ImageNet 50K to evaluate the distributional realism of reconstructed images.
+SlotTok achieves competitive rFID, indicating that object-centric slot conditioning preserves image realism.

-The results show that Slot Q-Former achieves superior performances across multiple metrics.
-Here, it is noted that LaViT produces much more tokens than Slot Q-Former (avg.
-94 vs. 32), which can be beneficial for image reconstruction but makes training MLLMs more challenging.